The open past in an indeterministic physics: Can the past be open?

 \section{Can the past be open?}

-In the most general sense, without any ontological commitment, the \emph{laws of physics} can be regarded as causal relations that connect \emph{pure states} of a system at different instants of time, given a suitable conception of a time-arrow.
+In the most general sense, without any ontological commitment, the \emph{laws of physics} can be regarded as causal relations that connect \emph{pure states} of a system at different instants of time (given a suitable conception of a time-arrow).
 Note that a pure state is in this case generally defined as the state encapsulating the maximal amount of information existing at present about each relevant degree of freedom of the system itself.
+Note that, as in our previous works \cite{gisin1, delsantogisin1, NGHiddenReals, delsanto2021, delsantogisin2}, we uphold a physical interpretation of information.
+This means that information becomes meaningful only when embodied in distinguishable states of a physical system.
+In the words of Landauer who pioneered this ideas, ``Information is not a disembodied abstract entity; it is always tied to a physical representation.
+It is represented by engraving on a stone tablet, a spin, a charge, a hole in a punched card, a mark on paper, or some other equivalent.
+This ties the handling of information to all the possibilities and restrictions of our real physical word, its laws of physics and its storehouse of available parts.'' \cite{landauer}.\footnote{This view departs from other popular views in the philosophy of information that regard information as an epistemic or even an abstract concept (see \cite{lombardi, floridi}).}

 In the broadest possible sense, two events --named the cause ($C$) and the effect ($E$), respectively-- are said to be causally related in the case that if $C$ obtains, it influences the tendency for $E$ to obtain.
 Note that for this to happen, $C$ must happen before $E$.
 Following this general definition of causal laws, in the present note we consider different examples of indeterministic physics, showing that indeterminism can entail not only the known indeterminacy about the future but about the past as well, which truly evaporates as time passes.
+By this we do not mean merely an epistemic statement, namely that it is \emph{our knowledge} of the past which evaporates.
+Rather, it is the \emph{available information} that disappears from some degrees of freedom of the universe that were encoding it, and therefore it ceases to exist altogether.